 The investors bought tulips without seeing them.
 They bought a promise, a paper which said that next season beautiful bulbs would be theirs.
 Most of the time, these promises were not even true, because the rarest tulips could not be multiplied (due to the virus).
 But investors continued to invest.
 The price of tulips rose through the roof.
 In the city of Hoorn, they sold an entire inn for three tulip bulbs.
 Eventually a single tulip sold was worth as much as a canalside house.
 That could not last forever!

 In February 1637 the prices decreased for the first time in years.
 The investors were empty, the promises could not be fulfilled.
 The first unsuccessful auction took place in Haarlem.
 Later the bubble burst in Alkmaar, Hoorn and other Dutch cities.
 Buyers could not meet their payment obligations, sellers could not deliver.
 They had sold each other nothing but hot air.
 The trade had been speculation.

 Luckily, fate gave the investors a windfall.
 The buyers did not have to pay their debts as long the seller could not meet its obligations.
 The court accepted no more cases about tulips.
 By doing nothing, the judges prevented quite a few bankruptcies.
 The tulips were buried in the ground.
 Although the tulip trade was often mocked by poets and comedians, prices would stabilize and eventually tulips cultivation became a respectable industry.

 Bulb bubbles after the tulip mania

-The history of the tulip is shown in Fluwel's Tulpenland, our cheerful theme park dedicated to the tulip.
-Follow the long voyage of the tulip and experience the madness of tulip mania, between reconstructed canal houses.
+The history of the tulip is shown in Land van Fluwel, our cheerful theme park dedicated to the tulip.
+Follow the long voyage of the tulip and experience the madness of tulip mania, between reconstructed canalside houses.
 Fluwel does even more.
 On our site you can read more about the history of flower bulbs.
 Fluwel stands in a long tradition – but tulip mania is over now!